-Android TV came out on top as a better replacement for Google TV and evidently, it’s doing a good job.
-From standalone devices like NVIDIA Shield, Xiaomi MiBox, and Nexus Player to integrated TVs, Android TV enhances the user experience.
-You can watch movies, cast devices, and even install apps.
-However, it was slightly disappointing when I realized that it doesn’t have a decent browser preloaded.
+Android TV is a great TV OS, however, it was slightly disappointing when I realized that it doesn’t have a decent browser preloaded.
 I have found three ways with which you can install a browser on your Android TV.
 Let’s see how.

 Not every Android TV device would let you install Chrome with the first two methods.
-Some devices are optimised for Chrome but most of the devices just don’t acknowledge the existence of the Chrome browser.
-The third method ensures installation of Chrome Browser on any Android TV device.
+Some devices are optimized for Chrome but most of the devices just don’t acknowledge the existence of the Chrome browser.
+The third method ensures the installation of Chrome Browser on any Android TV device.

 Install Chrome on Android TV using a Computer

 Google Play Store is the official store to download all the apps on your Android TV.
 Play Store can easily install apps for you on your Android TV.
 To do this, you would require a computer.